 Here, at Bayon, we believe in semantics.
-True, it’s difficult and complex, but without semantic capabilities, computers and people will never truly understand each other.
-We believe that semantics is an inseparable part of intelligence and see no real way around it.
-So, since it’s better to fail at doing the right thing than to succeed doing the wrong thing, that’s what we’ll do.
+True, semantics is scary and overwhelmingly complex, but without semantic capabilities, computers and people will never truly understand each other.

 We are here to close the gap between human and machine by explaining to computers the meaning of being human.

-We base our mental model on the work of Marvin Minsky, who describes the human mind as a collection of agents he refers to as a society of mind.
-These mental agents organized in groups and layers and collaborate as a society.
+We build on the work of Marvin Minsky, who described the human mind as a society of agents.

 Thankfully, all of us humans come equipped with state of the art semantic supercomputer mounted inside our skulls.
 For this reason, we chose to focus on the top-down, or inside-out, approach rather than the mainstream bottom-up approach.

 Indeed, this approach is by no means new as philosophers have been trying to figure out the constants of perception for millennia.
 However, with the help of some new technological advancements and a set of adjusted reverse engineering methodologies, we set off to explore the inner mechanisms of the humanOS with computerized scientific accuracy.